melissadale/grime-injector/README.md

 In depth explanation and example can be found here: www.cs.montana.edu/~mdale/grime-injector

-# How to Set Up and Run for Yourself
+# How to Set Up the Grime Injector to use for Yourself
 * Download project and import into Eclipse
 * Add Javassist and jad_decompile.bat to build path
  * Right Click on javassist.jar and jad_decompile.bat in the Lib directory